 Any student pursuing a degree in Teacher Education Subject Specific has to check out College of the Ozarks.
 Students who delight in a more relaxed life will value the school's location in the small town of Point Lookout, Missouri.

 With 61.4% of the professors being full time, students are sure to get plenty of interaction with educators.
-College of the Ozarks does not require freshmen to live on-campus.
+With a low price and excellent education, College of the Ozarks is a great value, earning a rank of #4 in Missouri.
 Go on a virtual tour to know more about Hard Work U.